 This is a successful school and your child plays their part in making it so.
 We aim for an environment which enables and encourages all members of the community to reach out for excellence.
 For your children to gain the greatest benefit from their education, it is vital that they attend regularly and your child should be at school, on time, every day the school is open unless the reason for the absence is unavoidable.
-The DfE expect primary age pupils to attend school for a minimum 95% of the school year.
+The DfE expects that primary age pupils, as a minimum, attend school for 95% of the school year.

 Sinai’s policies reflect our Jewish ethos and our commitment to Every Child Matters.
 The ethos of Sinai places a high value on providing a full and effective educational experience for all pupils.